infobloxopen/terraform-provider-infoblox/README.md

 * Creation &  Deletion of Network in NIOS appliance
 * Allocation & Deallocation of IP from a Network
 * Association & Disassociation of IP Address for a VM
+* Creation and Deletion of A,CNAME,Host and Ptr records.

+## Disclaimer
+ To use the provider for DNS purposes , a parent (i.e zone) must be created, The plugin doesn't allow creation of zone.